I don’t like TIME’s list of 10 Things You Should Do Every Day to Improve Your Life for Real.

 First of all, I never trust a list with ten items.
-A round number like ten leads me to think that an item or two was added or removed in order to achieve the seemingly perfect ten.
+A round number like ten leads me to think that one or two items were added or removed to achieve the seemingly perfect ten.

 More importantly, the items on TIME’s list are all fairly obvious, making the list relatively useless.